 In order for a community to participate in an Outreachy internship round, the community must have at least one coordinator.
-If you would like to volunteer to be a coordinator, you should understand the coordinator duties and what information they will need to update about the community.
+If you would like to volunteer to be a coordinator, you should understand the coordinator duties.

 Mentors may visit the community page and sign up to receive an email notification when a coordinator signs the community up for this Outreachy round.